Exercise physiology is important for people living with Parkinson’s.

 Mental health benefits

-Slowing disease progression
+Slowing Parkinson’s progression

-Support and motivation
+Support & motivation

 • Exercise is second only to medication in terms of effectiveness in slowing the progression of Parkinson’s disease.
 (2)